Ayush12062000/Orange-Fruit-Recognition-Using-Image-Segmentation/README.md

 ## Aim of the Project
 1. To identify Orange or Not.
 (Classification)
-2. Creation Of Bounding Box around the classified object(orange).
-(Classification  +  Localisation)
-3. Using that Localized portion for Segmenting Orange.
+2. Using that Classified image for Segmenting Orange using UNet.
 (Image Segmentation)

 Note: Kindly do not push any changes to Main or Master Branch.
 Create a New Branch and push all the changes to that branch.